-Philippa Schuyler Papers
+Philippa Schuyler Collection

-A description of her papers at Syracuse University
+A description of the collection at Syracuse University

 Finding aid created by: MRC